shivachemburkar/WQIP-FY23AR/notes/docs/Carlsbad-Watershed-Management-Area/WQIP-Report/Section4-WQ-Assessment.md

 ### Figure 29: SMC Condition Site 904M21800
 ![Figure 29:](../../../static/img/Figures/Figure-29.png)

-Loma Alta Creek, in City of Oceanside (Weston Solutions)

 The biological community index scores at site SMC00537 indicate that the BMI and diatom algal communities are Very Likely Altered (CSCI score of 0.42, ASCI score of 0.53).
 The physical habitat at SMC00537 is of relatively high quality, as indicated by the CRAM score of 76.
 However, the stream bed is of low gradient, and the riparian buffer community is of limited width and habitat quality.
 Specific conductivity, chloride, sulfate, and total nitrogen values at SMC00537 were elevated (Table 3-4).

 Specific conductivity is a measurement of the ability of water to conduct electricity where dissolved ions (i.e., Na+, Ca+2, SO4-2, etc.) serve as the conductor (Clean Water Team [CWT] Fact Sheet-3.1.3.0(EC)V2e, 2004).
 As such, specific conductance is related to TDS content.
 Although the effect of elevated TDS on BMI is variable among different taxa and not well understood, several studies have demonstrated a correlation between changes in conductivity/TDS and both altered BMI (Minshall and Minshall, 1978) and algal communities (Leland and Porter, 2000).